Stella Sanford Child Development

-Our main building at 1724 Geneva, serves children ages 2-5 years old.
+Our main building, Stella Sanford Child Development Center at 1724 Geneva Street, as well as our new location, Stella East Preschool & Childcare Center at 6100 Morningside Avenue, serves children ages 2-5 years old.
 Most of the children come from working families.
-To make it possible for parents to stay in the workforce or finish their education, we offer a sliding-scale fee and scholarships for tuition to make childcare affordable.
+We provide quality, affordable care to all families in Siouxland.
+To make it possible for parents to stay in the workforce and/or finish their education, we offer a sliding-scale fee and scholarships for tuition as well.

 Preschool, 4-Year Olds

-We collaborate with the Sioux City School District Preschool Initiative, serving 4-year olds, at two preschool sites within Liberty Elementary during the school year and one classroom at the main building on Geneva Street.
+We collaborate with the Sioux City School District Preschool Initiative, serving 4-year olds and providing them with quality, affordable education within Liberty Elementary during the school year..

 Through an atmosphere of participation and communication, parents are encouraged to involve themselves in their child’s early learning.
 We believe that providing support in every aspect of the child’s life takes a holistic family approach.
 Here’s a link to a 2018 News Story on KCAU9 regarding our programs and services.